junh1024/junh1024-Documents/Games/EV Nova for KC players.md

 ![Furniture Shop menu](https://yksk.kancollewiki.net/w/images/2/25/Furniture_shop.png)	![Ion cannon](https://vignette.wikia.nocookie.net/evn/images/5/50/Nova_pict_6020.png)

 KC has [ample](https://en.kancollewiki.net/Furniture) ability to customize the office using Furniture coins which are [available](https://en.kancollewiki.net/Furniture/Guide) from regular missions.
 Some furniture overrides the Jukebox, or has seasonal CGs.
-In addition, some ships have seasonal art, like Summer & Christmas CGs.
 Guns are mostly grey during battle and planes are mostly green.

+Some ships have seasonal art, like Summer & Christmas CGs.
+There are automatically applied at the right time.
+This is apparently different to most other gacha games where seasonal art is manually acquired, or are separate characters.

 EVN doesn't really have such a thing.
 You can change your pilot name, you set a nickname at the start, and set a ship name when you buy a ship.
 There are plugins that can apply a paint tint to your ship, but I had trouble getting rid of my paintjob with the Paintshop HGA plugin & prolly screwed my pilot file.
 Different families of weapons have different colors.
 This is a slight benefit over KC.
 See appendix for details.